yunielrc/yzsh/src/home/yzsh/themes/3rd/README.md

 # README

-Third-party plugins, this folder can contains full projects as git submodules
+Third-party themes, this folder can contains full projects as git submodules